 If the YaST FTP Server module is not available in your system, install the yast2-ftp-server package.
+(For managing the FTP server from the command line, see Section 5.4.3.7, "yast ftp-server".)

 To configure the FTP server using YaST, follow these steps: